 Property in Thailand is extremely affordable compared to other capital cities.
 In Bangkok, the average house price is around 3.4 million THB.
 This equates to approximately 80,000 British pounds.
 To put things into perspective, the average price of a house in London could get you almost six properties in Bangkok.

-And it isn’t just real estate that’s cheaper; Thailand is renowned for its low cost of living.
+And it isn’t just real estate that’s cheaper; Thailand is renowned for its comparatively low cost of living.
 According to Numbeo, consumer prices in Bangkok are 36% lower than in London and 33% lower than in Tokyo.
 This not only boosts its appeal as a holiday destination but also attracts ex-pats in their millions from across the globe.